Arifulhaque-02128/github-content-manager/README.md

 # GitHub Content Manager

-A modern web app for fetching and publishing content to GitHub repositories.
+A web app for fetching and publishing content to GitHub repositories.
 Create drafts locally and publish them to your GitHub repo with a clean, responsive interface.

 ## Features